bytebase/bytebase.com-old/content/docs/en/reference/command-line.md

 default: **80**

 The port where Bytebase is running.
-See --host for more info.
+Bytebase listens on all network interfaces for the specified port.
+For production setup, see [Configure External URL](/docs/get-started/install/external-url).

 ## --readonly